stoerr/chatGPTtools/docs/bookmarkletmaker/prompt.md

 7. a text that mentions that this page was created from the file prompt.md in that directory (linked) using `chatgpt -m o3-mini -ocf ../exampleactions/chatgptpmcodev.cfg -pf bookmarkletmaker/prompt.md` , which should always be visible.
+8. A text area that shows the URL of the bookmarklet that is created.
+9. Buttons after that text area: "Copy to clipboard", "Decode" (which decodes the javascript fragment from the URL)

 Include the proper SEO meta tags.